 Users often need access not just to a specific node in the hierarchy but also to its descendants or immediate children, a pattern often addressed by Relationship-Based Access Control (ReBAC).
 Cerbos, an open source, stateless authorization layer, provides powerful and flexible ways to manage such scenarios through Policy-Based Access Control (PBAC).

-In this post, we'll explore two approaches to implementing hierarchy-based permissions in Cerbos, inspired by a real-world use case for a data analytics platform.
-Both methods leverage Attribute-Based Access Control (ABAC), but differ in their implementation strategy:
+In this post, we'll explore three approaches to implementing hierarchy-based permissions in Cerbos, inspired by a real-world use case for a data analytics platform.
+All three leverage Attribute-Based Access Control (ABAC), but differ in their implementation strategy:

 - Policy-defined roles with attribute-based conditions.
 Defining explicit role policies for each tenant where hierarchical logic is hardcoded inside the policy.